ENDORSEMENTS & REVIEWS

 Held Together should be required reading for every healthcare professional, to increase the chances that they feel compelled, as Rebecca Thompson has written, ‘to serve as the informed and compassionate clinician I had wished for when other doctors were belittling my concerns.’
 The sensitivity or insensitivity of every person we encounter when it is, inevitably, our turn to find ourselves in the role of the patient has power beyond measure.
 The shared knowledge in these pages is as important as an anatomy chart to truly make a difference in the healthiest delivery of care.”

-Robin Karr-Morse, MEd, LPC.
-Family therapist, former Director of Parents’ Training for the Oregon Child Welfare System and Executive Director of The Parenting Institute, Founding Director of The Oregon Children's Trust Fund, and author of Ghosts From the Nursery: Tracing the Roots of Violence and Scared Sick: The Role of Childhood Trauma in Adult Disease.
+Robin Karr-Morse, MEd, LPC, Family Therapist, former Director of Parents’ Training for the Oregon Child Welfare System and Executive Director of The Parenting Institute, Founding Director of the Children's Trust Fund of Oregon, and coauthor of Ghosts From the Nursery: Tracing the Roots of Violence and Scared Sick: The Role of Childhood Trauma in Adult Disease

 "Wow, these stories moved me.
 Each chapter that I read had me tearing up at some point, and the grief I felt at the end of Lia's story shook my body.
 These are powerful stories, and Rebecca Thompson is a powerful writer.
 Her storytelling methods are very effective--dropping us into a conflict, building up the tension with episodes of rising action that each seem to be resolved until the next episode begins, showing a believable climax, and then offering a literary resolution, even when the medical or emotional issue isn't really resolved.
 And she does a wonderful job of circling back to the opening situation to help each essay feel tied up."